-A former newspaper reporter and editor, Mir writes columns and hosts a political talk show on Geo News.
+A former newspaper reporter and editor, Hamid Mir writes columns and hosts a political talk show on Geo News.
 His guests have included members of Pakistan’s ruling government and the opposition.
-Mir is also writing a book on Osama bin Laden, the late al Qaeda leader who escape from the Tora Bora mountains of Afghanistan he extensively reported on.
+Mir is also writing a book on Osama bin Laden, the late al Qaeda leader whose escape from the Tora Bora mountains of Afghanistan he extensively reported on.

 Two Pakistani governments – once in 2007 and again in 2008 – banned him from appearing on Pakistani television.